|Bid||3.36 x 2200|

 |1y Target Est||N/A|

-Previously in this series, we discussed that most of the crude tanker stocks rose in the week 16—the week ending April 20.
-VLCC (very large crude carrier) rates rose but are still below $10,000.
-Suezmax rates also rose in week 16.
-In this part of the series, we’ll see how bunker fuel prices fared in week 16.
+Previously in this series, we noted that most of the crude tanker stocks fell in week 26, which ended on June 29.
+In week 26, the VLCC (very large crude carrier), Suezmax, and Aframax rates fell.
+In this part, we’ll see how bunker fuel prices fared in week 26.

 When assessing the crude tanker industry, it’s important to look at the BDTI (Baltic Dirty Tanker Index).
-In week 16, which ended on April 20, the BDTI fell from 640 to 637.
-In week 15, the index fell by 3 points.
+In week 21, which ended on May 25, the BDTI rose from 714 to 781.
+In week 20, the index rose by 57 points.
 The index shows the direction that crude tanker rates are heading.
-The index has fallen ~9% since the beginning of 2018.
+The index has risen ~12% since the beginning of the year.

-Previously in this series, we discussed that crude tanker stocks had mixed returns in week 14, which ended April 6, 2018.
-VLCC (very large crude carrier) rates, Suezmax rates, and Aframax rates fell.
-In this part of the series, we’ll see how bunker fuel prices fared in week 14.
+Previously in this series, we noted that most of the crude tanker stocks fell in week 20, which ended on May 18.
+In week 20, the average Aframax rates were higher than the average VLCC rates.
+In this part, we’ll see how bunker fuel prices fared in week 20.

 According to Weber’s weekly report, fresh appearances on the Middle East position list saw the May surplus rise to a fresh multiyear high.
 As a result, the rates fell at the beginning of the week 20.
 However, the rates rebounded modestly later in the week.